julianschill/klipper-led_effect/docs/LED_Effect.md

 colors is provided, colors will be evenly blended along the LEDs based on difference in hue.

+#### LinearFade
+    Effect Rate:  3   Duration of a complete cycle
+    Cutoff:       0   Not used but must be provided
+    Palette:          Colors are cycled in order

+LEDs fade through the colors.
+If a palette of multiple colors is provided, it will cycle through those colors in the order they are specified in the palette.
+The effect rate parameter controls how long it takes to go through all colors.

 #### Breathing
     Effect Rate:  3   Duration of a complete cycle
     Cutoff:       0   Not used but must be provided